waldronlab/PublicDataResources/README.md

 ### Time outline

-This is a 1h45m workshop.
+This is a 55m workshop.
+Working through all the materials will take longer than this, but this short period will provide an overview and chance to ask questions about the content.

 | Activity                            | Time    |
 |-------------------------------------|---------|